gfx-rs/wgpu-native/README.md

 ## Pre-built binaries

-- Automated 32 and 64-bit builds for MacOS, Windows and Linux are available as Github [releases](https://github.com/gfx-rs/wgpu-native/releases).
+Automated 32 and 64-bit builds for MacOS, Windows and Linux are available as Github [releases](https://github.com/gfx-rs/wgpu-native/releases).
+Details can be found in the  [Binary Releases](https://github.com/gfx-rs/wgpu-native/wiki/Binary-Releases) page in the wiki.

 ## Usage

 This repository contains C-language examples that link to the native library targets and perform basic rendering and computation.
-Please refer to our [Getting Started](https://github.com/gfx-rs/wgpu/wiki/Getting-Started#getting-started) page at the wiki for more information.
+Please refer to our [Getting Started](https://github.com/gfx-rs/wgpu-native/wiki/Getting-Started) page at the wiki for more information.